hkust-aigc/Tutorial-Template/readme.md

 ### Basic HTML5 Knowledge

 #### HTML5 Concepts
-HTML5 introduces several new features and improvements over previous versions of HTML.
-Some of the key concepts include:
+Some of the key concepts in our template.html:

 \<h2>: The element is a level 2 heading with a class attribute set to "Title".
 This element is used to display the project name or title.